Tillsonburg golf course open and busy despite pandemic restrictions

 Article content

-TILLSONBURG — Golfers hit the links Saturday at a golf course here that’s opened in defiance Ontario’s stay-at-home orders.
+Golfers hit the links Saturday at Tillsonburg golf course that’s opened in defiance Ontario’s stay-at-home orders.

 The Bridges at Tillsonburg appeared busy Saturday morning – its online system reported tee times for the day were fully booked – and golf carts were seen crisscrossing the property, located in the south end of Tillsonburg.